List of The Umbrella Academy characters: Number Five

 In season three, believing the threat of the apocalypse is no more, Five officially decides to retire and enjoy life.
 He goes on a road trip with Klaus but later discovers that a grandfather paradox in which the siblings do not exist has created a Kugelblitz, which will swallow all of time and space.
 He begrudgingly teams up with Lila to travel to the now-destroyed Commission, where he discovers that a future version of himself is actually the Founder.
 After being told not to save the world by his counterpart, he gives up on saving the world and decides to accept his fate.
 He refuses to listen to Reginald when he proposes an idea to go into Hotel Oblivion, though he is forced to go in nonetheless.
 During a fight with the Guardian of the Hotel, Five loses his left arm, matching his future self.
 However, his arm is restored after the universe is reset and he loses his powers, suggesting that the Five that founds the Commission is from an alternate timeline.

-In the television adaptation, Five has the secondary power of teleportation in addition to time travel and does not have to be taught "micro-jumps".
+In the television adaptation, Five's primary power is teleportation in addition to time travel, and he does not have to be taught "micro-jumps".
 For the effects of Number Five jumping through time and space in the series, Burrell wanted to make the effects look organic, and liquidy, representing how much time and the world bends around him when he jumps, and how quick it should be.
 For these effects, he used more than 30 frames in the first episodes, however with the progress of the series, this reduced to only 10 frames.
 To that footage, the team iterated on several kinds of spatial jump effects, all the way from heavy distortion to subtler images.
 The visual effects team started with some R&D tests.
 At the end, the final effect, called the "jelly vision", was used to make the series, with Burrell expressing: "as if you're pushing your hand through a jelly membrane, just for a few seconds, and then it pops.
 It's really, really subtle, but you get a little bit of texture, you get a little bit of striations, almost like the universe is bending as he does his spatial jumps."